appseconnect/docs/_posts/2018-09-17-getting-started.md

 ![TechnologyApp-Creation-Screen3](/staticfiles/root/media/TechnologyApp-Creation-Screen3.png)
 4. You can edit and add image to your app anytime, by clicking on the VIEW button beside the application name.

-**Protip** Currently we are using only these Technology Adapter - FILE, REST, OLEDB & FT.
+**Protip** Currently we are using only these Technology Adapter - FILE, REST, OLEDB & FTP.
 {: .notice--info}

 ### APPSeCONNECT Schema/Entity